harikrishnagit/veterans-challenge-ui/README.md

 ## Requirements

-For development, you will need Git and Node.js installed on your environement.
+For development, you will only need Node.js installed on your environement.

 ### Git

-- Install Git
+- Install [Git](https://git-scm.com) based on the type of operating system as mentioned in these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ### Node

-[Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).
+[Node](http://nodejs.org/) is easy to install & now include [NPM](https://npmjs.org/).
 You should be able to run the following command after the installation procedure below.

-    $ node --version
-    v0.10.24

-    $ npm --version
-    1.3.21
+At a minimum install node version 12

 #### Node installation on OS X